|

 from Model Toy and Collector.

 The completed model with the Polar Lights box.
-It was also released
+It

 with different box art.
-This model has been customized with a red LED
+This model has been

 from Radio Shack mounted in the top dome.
-The bottom has been drilled
+The

-out for a small toggle switch, with two AA batteries mounted inside the
+out for a small toggle switch, with two AA

 ship.
 When the switch is thrown the lamp flashes.